 Impaired wound healing can occur with antibodies inhibiting the VEGF pathway.
 CYRAMZA has not been studied in patients with serious or nonhealing wounds.
 CYRAMZA, an antiangiogenic therapy, has the potential to adversely affect wound healing.
+Discontinue CYRAMZA therapy in patients with impaired wound healing.
 Withhold CYRAMZA prior to surgery.
 Resume CYRAMZA following the surgical intervention based on clinical judgment of adequate wound healing.
 If a patient develops wound healing complications during therapy, discontinue CYRAMZA until the wound is fully healed.